zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-overview.md

-## EditScopeless Forms
+## EditScope-less Forms

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
 They provide common functions that would otherwise be difficult to orchestrate, like tracking changes in field values across a form, or simplifying the merge  of form changes from the server into the current edit.
 In contrast, editscope-less forms are compatible with new controls and consequently, EditScopes are becoming obsolete.
-It is recommended that extensions be developed without edit scopes.
+It is recommended that extensions be developed without editScopes.

 <!-- TODO: Determine whether controls like OptionsGroup, that are not located in Fx/Controls, are considered part of the EditScopeless pattern.   -->

-The EditScopeless form controls are located in the `Fx/Controls` namespace.
+The EditScope-less controls are located in the `Fx/Controls` namespace.
 They support creating forms without initializing their `editscope`.
+The controls and a list of documents that discusses them in more detail are listed in  [portalfx-controls-overview.md](portalfx-controls-overview.md).
+For samples and experiences that are associated with editscope-less form controls, see [portalfx-extensions-samples-overview.md](portalfx-extensions-samples-overview.md).

-There is less  association with the `editscope` accessors, which makes the initialization of the controls easier.
+ Less association with `editscope` accessors  makes the initialization of the controls easier.
 The  `editScope` is no longer tied to each control, and the controls become stateless.
 This means two things.

 1. There is no initial value for these controls.
-The value of a control is initialized by setting it.
+The value of a control is initialized by setting it, as in the following example.

     ```ts
     textboxViewModel.value("Some Initial Value");
     ```

-1. Extension developers have the the state of the control after its data has been changed by setting the `dirty` value, as in the following code.
+1. Extensions can persist the state of the control after its data has been changed by setting the `dirty` property, as in the following code.

     ```ts
     textboxViewModel.dirty(true);
     ```

  ### Controls Namespace

 The new controls can be used in extensions by importing them, as in the following code.